 |Hargreaves Lansdown||£5.95 – £11.95||N/A||Free|

 Fees at stock trading platforms can change, so always check this before opening an account.

-We have covered the best stock trading platforms currently active in the UK investment scene.
+We have covered the stock trading platforms currently active in the UK investment scene.
 However, it’s also a good idea to perform a bit of extra research yourself to ensure the platform is right for your trading needs.
-The best way to do this is to focus on a number of core factors – such as regulation, tradable stocks, commissions, user experience, and payment methods.
+The way to do this is to focus on a number of core factors – such as regulation, tradable stocks, commissions, user experience, and payment methods.

 For example, all FCA-regulated stock trading platforms must:

 - Comply with all UK laws surrounding securities trading and investments